RishabhJain654/Task_A/README.md

 # Task_A
 Task for Learning

-This is project is made in Python 3.6 using Django 1.11 in Windows platform.
+This project is made in Python 3.6 using Django 1.11 in Windows platform.

 Pre-Requisites
 1. Windows OS.